Frequently asked questions

 What is Part 1 and Part 2 and Flexible Part 1?

 At Lancaster University we distinguish between Part 1 (your first year, which is a preparatory course, and does not count towards your final degree) and Part II, the subsequent years of your degree.
 Depending on which subject you choose to study at Lancaster, you will have a level of flexibility during the first year of your degree programme through which you can choose to minor in other subjects to either complement or contrast with your major subject.
-Further information regarding flexible study at Lancaster can be found here.
+Read further information regarding flexible study at Lancaster.

 You are a Collegiate University.
 Does this mean I apply directly to a college?